 Having joined Fulham at the age of 12, Banya is another who has risen from our youth ranks in the hope of one day representing the First Team.

 Like teammate Alex Brister, the young winger was also a student of the Club’s successful Coombe School programme.
-In making strides on and off the pitch, Banya has worked hard to get where he has and will relish the chance of working under Kit Symons in the Under-21 group.
+In making strides on and off the pitch, Banya has worked hard to get where he has and is relishing working under Kit Symons in the Under-21 group.

 An out-and-out wide man, the player has great pace and an often effortless ability to beat his marker.
-Down either flank, he has been tormenting academy defences for years and with excellent close control, balance and accuracy in his delivery, Banya will be an exciting option for the 2012/13 season.
+Down either flank, he has been tormenting academy defences for years and with excellent close control, balance and accuracy in his delivery, Banya remains an exciting young man to watch.